CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 So we have a couple of things to note:
 1. Inconsistent coding of Membranipora
-2. Inconsistent capitalization of Palaemon
+2. Inconsistent capitalization of Palaemon 3.
+“Colpomenia pereqrina” is misspelled , with a “Q” where it should have a “G”

 ### Abundance Levels